couragecowardlydog/rtsp-client/README.md

 A production-ready, test-driven RTSP client written in Go from scratch.
 Connects to RTSP streams, receives RTP packets, decodes H.264 video frames, and saves them with timestamp-based naming.

+## ⚠️ Disclaimer

+**This repository contains AI-generated code.
+Use it at your own risk.**

+This software is provided "as is", without warranty of any kind.
+While efforts have been made to ensure functionality, users should:
+- Review the code before use in production environments
+- Test thoroughly in their specific use cases
+- Not rely solely on this software for critical applications
+- Report any issues or bugs found

+The maintainers assume no liability for any damages arising from the use of this software.

 ## ✨ Features

 - 🎥 **Full RTSP Protocol Support**: DESCRIBE, SETUP, PLAY, TEARDOWN